vitonsky/charmix/README.md

 Roadmap:

-- [ ] Add script to build package
+- [x] Add script to build package
 - [ ] Enable debug prints only in verbose mode
-- [ ] Implement configurable archetypes
+- [x] Implement user defined archetypes
-  - [ ] Copy only files from manifest instead of all files from special directory
+  - [x] Copy only files from manifest instead of all files from special directory
   - [ ] Implement archetype template with script to configure files (i.e set project name)
 - [ ] Implement interactive mode
-- [ ] Add few types of archetypes
 - [ ] Cleanup project files
-- [ ] Improve project files structure

 # How it works?